Is it for me?

 Psychotherapy or Counselling?

 Counselling is not a diluted form of Psychotherapy.
-The main differences are that it is shorter-term (usually up to 12 sessions) and specifically focused on an area of focus that you want to address.
+The main differences are that it is shorter-term (usually up to 12 sessions) and focused on a specific area of concern or difficulty that you want to address.

 The way to gauge your pathway is to have an initial assessment consultation where we will meet to discuss your needs and hopes for therapy.